New Jersey Route 87: Route description

-Route 87 begins at an intersection with U.S. Route 30 in Atlantic City, heading to the northeast on Huron Avenue, an undivided road with two northbound lanes and three southbound lanes.
-Immediately after beginning, it passes under the Atlantic City – Brigantine Connector and comes to a ramp that provides access from southbound Route 87 to the southbound connector.
+Route 87 begins at an intersection with US 30 in Atlantic City, heading to the northeast on Huron Avenue, an undivided road with two northbound lanes and three southbound lanes.
+Immediately after beginning, it passes under the Atlantic City–Brigantine Connector and comes to a ramp that provides access from southbound Route 87 to the southbound connector.
 From here, the route widens to seven lanes, with two northbound lanes and five southbound lanes.
 It passes by the Borgata casino, with a ramp from the casino to the northbound direction.
-The road becomes a four-lane divided highway and passes under a ramp from the Atlantic City – Brigantine Connector to the Borgata before heading under northbound direction of the connector.
+The road becomes a four-lane divided highway and passes under a ramp from the Atlantic City–Brigantine Connector to the Borgata before heading under northbound direction of the connector.
 Here, a ramp from the connector provides access to Route 87.
 A short distance later, the route comes to the northern terminus of Route 187 and turns north to follow Brigantine Boulevard, which is a four-lane divided highway.

-The route passes to the west of the Golden Nugget Atlantic City casino and comes to a ramp that provides access from northbound Route 87 to both the Golden Nugget Atlantic City and Harrah's Atlantic City casinos before passing under the northbound Atlantic City – Brigantine Connector again.
-Immediately after, the route has a ramp from the southbound direction that provides access to the connector and westbound U.S. Route 30.
-The northbound Atlantic City – Brigantine Connector parallels Route 87 to the east as it turns northeast and comes to a right-in/right-out in the southbound direction that serves both Harrah's and Borgata.
+The route passes to the west of the Golden Nugget Atlantic City casino and comes to a ramp that provides access from northbound Route 87 to both the Golden Nugget Atlantic City and Harrah's Atlantic City casinos before passing under the northbound Atlantic City–Brigantine Connector again.
+Immediately after, the route has a ramp from the southbound direction that provides access to the connector and westbound US 30.
+The northbound Atlantic City–Brigantine Connector parallels Route 87 to the east as it turns northeast and comes to a right-in/right-out in the southbound direction that serves both Harrah's and Borgata.
 From here, the route passes to the southeast of Harrah's.
-The northbound Atlantic City – Brigantine Connector merges onto northbound Route 87 before the route comes to a ramp that provides access to the northbound direction of the route from Harrah's.
-Past here, the route crosses over the Absecon Channel on the Justice Vincent S. Haneman Memorial Bridge and runs along the border of Atlantic City to the northwest and Brigantine to the southeast.
-After crossing the Absecon Channel, the route arrives on Brigantine Island and passes through wetlands, with U-turn ramps in both directions.
-A short distance later, Route 87 ends and County Route 638 continues along Brigantine Boulevard through Brigantine.
+The northbound Atlantic City–Brigantine Connector merges onto northbound Route 87 before the route comes to a ramp that provides access to the northbound direction of the route from Harrah's.

+The highway enters the Brigantine Bridge across the Absecon Channel, and the northbound lanes cross over the city line into Brigantine at milepost 1.38 (1.38 mi) along the bridge.
+The Atlantic City–Brigantine border continues through the center of the highway and enters Brigantine Island with an interchange for U-turns in both directions.
+Route 87 terminates after the interchange, and the highway continues as CR 638 for 3.91 mi, which ends at a dead end along the beachfront at the northern end of Brigantine Island.